ANALYSIS-Turkey's incursion in Syria may leave its own economy wounded

 "(Broader sanctions) would change the economic picture of Turkey totally and we would have to take into account the possibility of a new recession in a situation where the economy is fragile after the 2018 crisis," said Ulrich Leuchtmann, head of FX research at Commerzbank in Frankfurt.

-It is unclear whether Congress would back Graham's sanctions or whether it would have the two-thirds "super majority" needed to overcome any veto by Trump, who has a good working rapport with Turkish President Tayyip Erdogan and spoke with him before pulling out U.S. troops.
+It is unclear whether Congress would back Graham's sanctions or whether it would have the two-thirds "super majority" needed to overcome any veto by Trump, who has a good working rapport with Erdogan and spoke with him before pulling out U.S. troops.

 It is also unclear whether Trump would support sanctions after he said earlier this week that the United States would "obliterate" Turkey's economy if it did anything "off limits" in Syria, without defining what that means.